The Employment Law Review: Belgium

 i Information and consultation prior to the transfer

-Under Belgian law, an employer who intends to amend the structure of the company (merger, concentration, takeover, closure or other important structural amendments negotiated by the company) has an obligation to inform and consult the employees' representatives (i.e., the representatives in the works council, the committee for prevention and protection in the workplace or the trade union delegation) or the employees directly about such a project.
+Under Belgian law, an employer who intends to amend the structure of the company (merger, concentration, takeover, closure or other important structural amendments negotiated by the company) has an obligation to inform and consult the employees' representatives (i.e., the representatives in the works council, the committee for prevention and protection in the workplace or the trade union delegation) or the employees directly.

-The relevant information should be provided and the consultation should take place before the decision on the planned change in structure.
+The relevant information should be provided and a consultation should take place before any decision is made about the planned change in structure.
 The employees' representatives must be consulted, in advance, in particular with regard to the repercussions on the employment prospects for the personnel, the work organisation, and the employment policy in general.

 ii Consequences of transferring employment contracts